 About me

 I am a political anthropologist of urban India with degrees in political science, area studies and a PhD in sociology / social anthropology.
 Before joining the Department of Methodology at the LSE, I worked as Lecturer in Social Anthropology & Development Studies at King's College London and before that as postdoctoral researcher at the Max Planck Institute for the Study of Religious and Ethnic Diversity in Göttingen.
-Beyond my role at the LSE, I serve as reviews editor of Contemporary South Asia and associate editor of the Journal of South Asian Development.
+Beyond my role at the LSE, I am one of the associate editors of the Journal of South Asian Development and have for many years served as reviews editor of Contemporary South Asia.
 I am also a local rep and caseworker for the University and College Union and a Senior Fellow of the Higher Education Academy.

 Teaching